BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 Example to print column 5 evolution with gnuplot::

-    python -m AdaptivePELE.analysis.plotAdaptive 4 2 5 report_ -rmsd | gnuplot -persist
+    python -m AdaptivePELE.analysis.plotAdaptive 4 2 5 report_ -lines | gnuplot -persist

-It prints the evolution of column 5 (e.g. RMSD) in report_* files with lines (-rmsd) in epochs of 4 steps.
+It prints the evolution of column 5 (e.g. RMSD) in report_* files with lines in epochs of 4 steps.

 Example to print BE against RMSD with gnuplot::

-    python -m AdaptivePELE.analysis.plotAdaptive 4 5 6 report_ -be | gnuplot -persist
+    python -m AdaptivePELE.analysis.plotAdaptive 4 5 6 report_ -points | gnuplot -persist

-It prints the column 6 against column 5 with points (-be).
+It prints the column 6 against column 5 with points.
 Epoch length is ignored in this case

 To plot the evolution of the number of clusters along the simulation::